 *Harriet Wilson was born on this date in 1825.
-She was a black author.
+She was a Black author.

-Harriet E. "Hattie" Adams Wilson was born in Milford, New Hampshire, the daughter of Joshua Green, a black "hooper of barrels", and Margaret Ann (or Adams) Smith, a washerwoman of Irish ancestry.
+Harriet E. "Hattie" Adams Wilson was born in Milford, New Hampshire, the daughter of Joshua Green, a Black "hooper of barrels", and Margaret Ann (or Adams) Smith, a washerwoman of white-Irish ancestry.
 Her father died when she was very young, and her mother abandoned her at the farm of Nehemiah Hayward Jr., a well-to-do Milford farmer.
 As an orphan, Adams was made an indentured servant to the Hayward family, a customary way for society to arrange support at the time.
 In exchange for her labor, she received room, board and training in life skills.

 After the end of her indenture, Hattie Adams (as she was then known), worked as a house servant and a seamstress in households in southern New Hampshire and in central and western Massachusetts.
 She married Thomas Wilson in Milford on October 6, 1851.
 Thomas Wilson had been traveling around New England giving lectures based on his life as an escaped slave, when he met Hattie Adams.
 Although he continued to periodically lecture in churches and town squares, he soon confided to her that he was never in bondage ("he had never seen the South") and that his "illiterate harangues were humbugs for hungry abolitionists."